magento/magento2-functional-testing-framework/docs/test.md

 ## Format

-The format of Test XML file is:
+The format of a test XML file is:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>